 The IIAG measures show issues of transparency, anti-corruption and accountability are some of the areas where the continent is delivering its worst performances.
 On average, according to IIAG indicators, governments appear to perform better in ensuring accountability of government and public employees than in preventing corruption, and they are performing poorly in being transparent through providing access to information.
 Although data suggests institutions seem to have been strengthened when it comes to holding officials accountable, actual prosecution or penalisation of misconduct or abuse of office is becoming weaker.
 IIAG measures also indicate that corruption in the form of bribes is less prevalent in executive branches than in the public and private sectors.
 Nevertheless, favouritism, the worst performing corruption-related measure, is to be found in both the government and the private sector and it is on the rise.

 When it comes to being transparent about laws and the records of state-owned companies, the continent is, despite improvements, still clearly underperforming, with an average score of only 17.1 out of 100.0.
+The fact that performance in this area of the IIAG remains so low means corruption continues to distort effectiveness of the public and private sectors and this will continue to affect delivery of the targets of both Agendas.
+Both Agendas consider accountability and integrity as essential, as reflected in Aspiration 3 and SDG 16 which focus on the building of strong institutions.
 Although the emphasis in Agenda 2063 is more on accountability than on transparency, the latter is prominent in SDG 16 and a lack of transparency can act as an obstacle to enforcing accountability.